dapangmao/Blog/Two alternative ways with SAS and SQL.md

 / Br Anders
 Anders Sköllermo Ph.D., Reuma and Neuro Data Analyst

-The SQL query below is simple and pure that can be ported to any other platform.
-However, just like what Anders said, it is just too expensive.
+The SQL query below is simple and pure, so that it can be ported to any other SQL platform.
+However, just like what Anders said, it is just way too expensive.

     *In SAS